 The Big Hidden Retirement Cost: Transportation.
 It Costs More than Healthcare

 Everyone knows to be worried about healthcare costs in retirement.
 Various studies have shown that rising health care costs in the coming years will require Americans to save more in order to afford these types of expenses in retirement.

 Specifically, the ERBI study revealed that in 2015, a 65-year-old man would need $68,000 in savings, while a woman would need $89,000, if each wanted at least a 50% chance of having enough money saved to cover health care expenses in retirement.

-For adults age 65 and older, transportation costs represent 16% of expenditures, while health care represents 13.4%.
+For adults aged 65 and older, transportation costs represent 16% of expenditures, while health care represents 13.4%.

 Transportation – the Second Highest Cost in Retirement

-Both healthcare and transportation costs were higher than even food, which only represented about 12.5% of expenses for those age-65 and older.
+Both healthcare and transportation costs were higher than food, which only represented about 12.5% of expenses for those aged 65 and older.

 Despite its high share of expense, transportation costs don’t often get the attention they deserve in financial planning conversations.

 “Transportation is one of the greatest under-discussed and under-planned things in retirement I’ve seen almost anywhere,” said Joseph Coughlin, director of the Massachusetts Institute of Technology AgeLab and the New England University Transportation Center, in an Investment News article.
 “We think about health, wealth and housing, but not mobility.
 Before we do anything, we have to get there first.”

 Transportation costs go beyond simply buying a vehicle.
 They can also include insurance, gas, maintenance and repairs, car rental, leases, and also public transportation.
 Even if a retiree no longer has a car payment, financial advisors still need to factor in these types of costs and how they will impact a person’s retirement plan.